 The transaction price relative to sales subject to a right of return reflects the amount of estimated consideration to which we expect to be entitled.
 This amount of variable consideration included in the transaction price, and measurement of net sales, is included in net sales only to the extent that it is probable that there will be no significant reversal in a future period.
 Actual amounts of consideration ultimately received may differ from our estimates.
 The allowance for sales returns is estimated based upon historical experience and a provision for estimated returns is recorded as a reduction in sales in the relevant period.
-The estimated merchandise inventory cost related to the sales returns is recorded in prepaid expenses and other.
+The estimated merchandise inventory cost related to the sales returns is recorded in generation of these sets and other.
 If actual results in the future vary from our estimates, we adjust these estimates, which would affect net sales and earnings in the period such variances become known.

 Contract liabilities are recognized primarily for gift card sales and our loyalty reward program.
 Cash received from the sale of gift cards is recorded as a contract liability in accrued expenses, and we recognize revenue upon the customer's redemption of the gift card.
 Gift card breakage is recognized as revenue in proportion to the pattern of customer redemptions by applying a historical breakage rate of 3.0% when no escheat liability to relevant jurisdictions exists.
 We do not sell or provide gift cards that carry expiration dates.
-We recognized revenue for the breakage of loyalty reward points as revenue in proportion to the pattern of customer redemption of the points by applying a historical breakage rate of 30% when no escheat liability to relevant jurisdictions exists.
+We recognized revenue for the breakage of loyalty reward points as revenue in proportion to the pattern of customer redemption of the relevant jurisdictions exists.

-Taxes assessed by a governmental authority that are both imposed on and concurrent with a specific revenueproducing transaction, that are collected by us from a customer, are excluded from revenue.
+Taxes assessed by a governmental authority that are both imposed on and concurrent with a specific revenue-producing transaction, that are collected by us from a customer, are excluded from revenue.